eiriklied/coffee_script_article/README.md

 ### BIO

 Jøran Vagnby Lillesand is a developer and the practice lead for Web Architecture at Bekk Consulting.
-He worksThe last few years he has been focusing on building maintainable JavaScript for large enterprise applications.
-He holds an MSc in computer science from NTNU.
+The last few years he has been focusing on building maintainable JavaScript for large enterprise applications.
+Jøran holds an MSc in computer science from NTNU.

 Eirik Lied is a developer at Bekk Consulting and have worked with projects for Posten Norge the last four years.
 He is passionate about web development and Ruby code.
-I his spare time, your can find Eirik in the mountain skiing.
+I his spare time, your can find Eirik in the mountain skiing or coding on Rails apps.
 He has an MSc in computer science from the University of Oslo.